thomassems/thomassems/README.md

 - 🎓 **Education**: BSc in Computer Science & Statistics from the University of Toronto.

 **Always learning and improving**—whether it’s coding, mindset, focus, communication, or new technologies.

-**Currently training for another marathon** after recovering from an injury. 🏃‍♂️

 ---

 <h3 align="left">Connect with me:</h3>